Additionally, further accommodations can be made within the tuition package that you choose for your student. Examples include:

 ...any physiological disorder or condition, cosmetic disfigurement, or anatomical loss affecting one or more of the following body systems: neurological; musculoskeletal; special sense organs; respiratory, including speech organs; cardiovascular; reproductive, digestive, genitourinary; hemic and lymphatic; skin; and endocrine; or any mental or psychological disorder such as, emotional or mental illness, and a major life activity, defined as functions such as caring for one’s self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, working, standing, lifting, bending, reading, concentrating, thinking, and communicating are impacted your child.

 A student does not need to be substantially limited in the major life activity of learning to be eligible under Section 504.
 A student may have a disability that in no way affects his/her ability to learn, yet the student may need extra assistance of some kind to complete Enlightium’s curriculum with success.
-Enlightium’s Intervention Specialist considers available diagnostic documentation and doctors; recommendations concerning the implications for the student’s impairment and collaborates with parents to create a 504 plan.
+Enlightium’s Intervention Specialist considers available diagnostic documentation and doctors’ recommendations concerning the student’s degree of impairment and collaborates with parents to create a 504 plan.

 Available for Grades 3–12